 Look Out for Increased Foot Traffic Near Schools

 Teenagers aren't always more careful.
-For example, they can be glued to their phones and not look both ways before crossing.
+They're often glued to their phones and don't look both ways before crossing the street.
 Or they can be so half-asleep with their headphones in that they don't hear cars coming.

 It's on you to make sure pedestrians cross the road safely.
+They always have the right of way.
 Drive slowly, be prepared to stop at unexpected places, and always keep your eyes on the road for increased foot traffic while driving.

 Double-parking reduces visibility and can cause accidents.
-If a child is preparing to cross the road, they won't see if there are any cars coming.
+If a child is preparing to cross the road, they won't be able to see if any cars are coming.
 Likewise, drivers won't be able to see the child either.
-This whole problem can be avoided if you stick to parking in the designated spots.

 Be Extra Careful Around School Buses

 School buses make a lot of stops to pick up and drop off children.
-And as you know if you paid attention in driver's ed class, it's illegal in all 50 states to pass a stopped school bus.
+And it's illegal in all 50 states to pass a stopped school bus.
 We get it, you're in a rush to get to school, get back home, or clock in at work — but the law is there for a reason.
+Many accidents happen when passing a bus, particularly in the 10 feet in front of and on either side of a bus.

-Even if you don't see a child going into or coming out of the bus, slow to a stop.
-Once the bus gets on its way again you can start going too.
-You'd be surprised by how many people don't think school bus traffic laws are a big deal.
+Whenever you see a bus stopped with its flashers on, even if you don't see a child going into or coming out of the bus, slow to a stop.
+Once the bus gets on its way again, you can start going too.
+It might surprise you how many people don't think school bus traffic laws are a big deal.

 Share the Road Safely with Bicycles

-You'll surely come across more than a few cyclists near school zones.
-It's a good idea to brush up on safety tips for sharing the road with bikes.
-The most important is remembering to keep at least three feet between your car and the bike.
-If the biker needs to swerve to avoid gravel, stones, or a pothole, they won't ram into your car (ouch).
+Since you'll likely see students riding their bicycles to school, it's a good idea to brush up on safety tips for sharing the road with bikes.
+The most important thing is remembering to keep at least three feet between your car and the bike.
+If the biker needs to swerve to avoid an obstacle, they need some space to not get hit by your car.

 Avoid Distractions While Driving (Yes, Really)

 We know you know this, but we have to stress it again: avoid getting distracted while driving — especially around schools.
-That means not touching your phone (not even to check your notifications!), turning down your music, and pausing that irresistible audiobook.
-All it takes is one small distraction.
+That means not touching your phone, turning down your music, and pausing that irresistible audiobook.
+All it takes is one minor distraction to potentially injure or kill someone.

 Be a Safe Back-to-School Driver